 Jesus tells us that we should be devoted to loving God and loving our neighbor (Matthew 22:34-40).
 Our classes help you live that out as you walk with God and walk in the world.
 This class focuses on loving your neighbor as you walk in the world: living in community with other Christians, living on mission with non-Christians, and living out your calling in the different roles and responsibilities God has given you.

-This class is a blend of lecture and discussion.
 Bring a listening ear, honest questions and comments—we’ll all be learning from God’s Word together.

 Section 1: Walking in Community